Suppression of errors in collectively coded information: Experimental model

-We next examined how the position of the 4 bp mutation within the mutant strand affects its suppression.
-Using additional mutant variants with mutations placed near the 3$'$ or 5$'$ ends, we found that mutations near the 3$'$ end were most strongly suppressed during extension (Fig.~\ref{fig:virtualness}A--B).
-In contrast, the 5$'$-end mutant exhibited amplification levels nearly indistinguishable from the wildtype.
-This trend held consistently across all VCG virtualness levels and initial mutant proportions (Fig.~3D, Supp.~Fig.~5, 6, 7), suggesting that suppression is more effective when the mutation is closer to the 3$'$ end---the site where strand extension initiates.
-This positional bias aligns with the expectation that errors or mismatches near the 3$'$ end {would exhibit a decreased likelihood of propagation}.
+We next examined how the position of the 4~bp mutation within the mutant oligo affects its suppression.
+Using additional mutant variants with mutations placed near the 3$^\prime$ or 5$^\prime$ ends, we found that mutations near the 3$^\prime$ end were most strongly suppressed during extension (Fig.~\ref{fig:virtualness}C--D).
+In contrast, the 5$^\prime$ end mutant exhibited amplification levels nearly indistinguishable from the wildtype.
+This trend held consistently across all VCG virtualness levels and initial mutant proportions (Fig.~\ref{fig:virtualness}D, Supp.~Fig.~S4--6), suggesting that suppression is more effective when the mutation is closer to the 3$^\prime$ end---the site where oligo extension initiates.
+This positional bias aligns with the expectation that errors or mismatches near the 3$^\prime$ end {would exhibit a decreased likelihood of propagation}.

-These results were consistent across all initial mutant concentrations tested (2.5\%, 5\%, and 25\%; Supp.~Fig.~5, 6, 7).
-Together, these findings demonstrate that both VCG virtualness and mutation position govern selective replication within this strand-extension-based system.
+Together, these findings demonstrate that both VCG virtualness and mutation position govern selective replication within this oligo-extension-based system.
 The results suggest that VCG architectures can impose intrinsic fidelity constraints, naturally suppressing the propagation of mutant alleles relative to the wildtype allele during thermal cycles.